 In 2019, lawmakers responded to concerns about educator misconduct by mandating that the Texas Education Agency maintain and make available through an internet portal a registry of persons not eligible for employment in a school district, District of Innovation, open-enrollment charter school, or other charter entity, education service center, or shared services arrangement.
 Private schools are provided access to the registry.

-A person who is the subject of a report alleging specified misconduct (the person was terminated or resigned and there is evidence the person abused or committed an unlawful act with a student or minor or was involved in a romantic relationship or solicited or engaged in sexual contact with a student or minor) is entitled to a hearing on the merits of the allegations.
-In the event that a report of alleged misconduct is sent by the superintendent or equivalent to TEA, the agency must promptly send notification that the person has 10 days to request a hearing and provide a written response.
+An educator who is the subject of a report alleging specified misconduct (the person was terminated or resigned and there is evidence the person abused or committed an unlawful act with a student or minor or was involved in a romantic relationship or solicited or engaged in sexual contact with a student or minor) is entitled to a hearing on the merits of the allegations.
+When a report of alleged misconduct is sent by the superintendent or other authorized personnel to TEA, the agency must promptly send notification to the educator who is the subject of the report informing the educator that they have 10 days to request a hearing and provide a written response.

-If the person does not submit a written response to show cause why the commissioner should not pursue an investigation, the agency will make available through an online portal information indicating that the person is under investigation for alleged misconduct.
-If the person does not request a hearing in a timely fashion, the commissioner shall make a determination as to alleged misconduct based on the report submitted to TEA.
-If the commissioner determines that the person engaged in the described misconduct, the person will be added to the do-not-hire registry.
-If the person requests a hearing and the final decision determines that the person did not engage in the alleged misconduct, the agency will immediately remove from the portal the information indicating the person is under investigation for alleged misconduct.
+If the educator does not submit a written response to show cause why the commissioner should not pursue an investigation, the agency will post notice through an online portal that the person is under investigation for alleged misconduct.
+If the educator does not request a hearing in a timely fashion, the commissioner shall make a determination as to alleged misconduct based on the report submitted to TEA.
+If the commissioner determines that the educator engaged in the described misconduct, their name will be added to the do-not-hire registry.
+If the educator requests a hearing and the final decision determines that they did not engage in the alleged misconduct, the agency will immediately remove from the portal the information indicating the educator is under investigation for alleged misconduct.